cloudyrathor/Internet_of_Things/README.md

-# solar_data_mon
+# solar_data_monitor

-An arduino code to monitor the changes in the parameter from the solar panel like Temperature, lux, voltage and current.
-Send that data to the firebase and fetch the same using android app.
+In this project i collect the parameter from sensors using ESP32 and after processing the data i send the data to the firebase.
+Once you send the data to firebase then you can fetch the same data from the android app.....Here i uses #include "FirebaseESP32.h" to send the data to the firebase. http://www.cloudyrathor.com